 - DKIM – Domain Keys Identified Mail

 DKIM pursues the same objective as SPF.
 With DKIM parts of an email, messages are encrypted using a private key.
 The public key is published as a DNS resource record.
-In most cases, the key pair is generated by the mail servers, as these encrypt the message anyway.
+In most cases, the mail servers generate the key pair, as these encrypt the message anyway.

 - DMARC – Domain-based Message Authentication, Reporting & Conformance